 Our teaching implements the computing National Curriculum which is comprised of 3 main parts; digital literacy, information technology and computer science.
 Knowledge and skills are taught progressively, allowing the children to embed their learning over time.

-Computer Science involves creating and debugging simple programs using algorithms.
+Computer Science teaches the principles of information and computation.
+It involves creating and debugging simple programs using algorithms.
 At Eling Infant School we introduce the language of Computer Science in different contexts and begin with using precise verbal instructions (algorithms), to get their friend to a certain point across the room or explain how to make a sandwich, moving on the using the Beebots and then creating their own game on Purple Mash using coding.
 The children will need to ‘fix’ their games and Beebot programmes as they go wrong, ‘debugging’ their own algorithms.

 Digital Literacy involves using ICT purposefully as a tool for learning.
 Our children learn to use the internet to search for information, use the keyboard to type text, make modifications to their work including changing the font size and colour, and to save and retrieve their work.
 The children use Ipads to take their own photos and videos and learn to manipulate these images.

 Information Technology is the understanding of how ICT is used beyond school and how to keep safe on the internet.
 Our children experience ICT in the wider world at the supermarket on one of our school trips and at home.

 Our children have access to a bank of laptops and iPads to support their learning.
 We use Purple Mash, Reading Eggs, Phonics Play and other software packages to aid teaching and learning.
 We have interactive whiteboards in every classroom and these are used daily to further enable and enhance learning.